-- (1) A party may make a motion for an order approving the issuance of a discovery subpoena (application) after the notice of application is filed. - An order approving the issuance of a discovery subpoena (application) may provide for any of the following: - (a) a method for delivery of the subpoena to the witness and any respondent who is within time for filing a notice of contest but has not yet designated an address for delivery of documents; - (b) payment of the expenses of recording and transcribing the examination;
+- (1) A party may make a motion for an order approving the issuance of a discovery subpoena (application) after the notice of application is filed. - (2) An order approving the issuance of a discovery subpoena (application) may provide for any of the following: - (a) a method for delivery of the subpoena to the witness and any respondent who is within time for filing a notice of contest but has not yet designated an address for delivery of documents; - (b) a timeline for delivery of notice to the witness of the day the discovery is to be held;

-- (c) reimbursement of a non-party witness' transportation, accommodation, and meals and payment of an attendance fee; - (d) the obligation of a corporate party to produce a witness who is an officer or employee of a corporate party; - (e) a right to make a motion to revoke the subpoena; - (f) any other terms governing the discovery. - (3) A judge who approves the issuing of a discovery subpoena in an application may require the party who obtains the subpoena to file an undertaking to indemnify the witness for the expenses of attending the discovery and to pay witness fees. - (4) A judge may impose on parties to an application duties to cooperate in the organization of discovery, prepare for discovery, or become informed before discovery. - A judge may require a corporate party to designate a manager who must become informed for the purpose of discovery in an application.
+- (c) payment of the expenses of recording and transcribing the examination; - (d) reimbursement of a non-party witness' transportation, accommodation, and meals and payment of an attendance fee; - (e) the obligation of a corporate party to produce a witness who is an officer or employee of a corporate party; - (f) a right to make a motion to revoke the subpoena; - (g) any other terms governing the discovery. - (3) A judge who approves the issuing of a discovery subpoena in an application may require the party who obtains the subpoena to file an undertaking to indemnify the witness for the expenses of attending the discovery and to pay witness fees. - (4) A judge may impose on parties to an application duties to cooperate in the organization of discovery, prepare for discovery, or become informed before discovery. - (5) A judge may require a corporate party to designate a manager who must become informed for the purpose of discovery in an application.